-- Evaluate a wide array of economic frameworks and information to formulate business decisions. - Develop a strategy for efficient allocation of scarce resources. - Critically reflect on how changes in economic conditions affect individual businesses and industries. - 1 If you need help with your assignment, please contact: - the academic teaching staff in your unit for guidance in understanding or completing this type of assessment - · the Writing Centre for academic skills support. - 2 Indicative time-on-task is an estimate of the time required for completion of the assessment task and is subject to individual variation
+- Evaluate a wide array of economic frameworks and information to formulate business decisions. - Develop a strategy for efficient allocation of scarce resources. - Critically reflect on how changes in economic conditions affect individual businesses and industries.

+- the academic teaching staff in your unit for guidance in understanding or completing this type of assessment - · the Writing Centre for academic skills support.